WillsonSmith/CSS3Butt.in/readme.md

 ## Contributing

 Please submit any bugs or issues to the issues page.

-Also include any feature requests in the issues page.
-But remember, this is meant to be simple, so I may close your issue if I deem the feature to be too complicated.
+Also include any feature requests in the issues page, remember this is meant to be simple, so I may close your issue if I deem the feature to be too complicated.

 In the future we may accept user contributions, implimenting them into various branches.